237LR/tydy-legal/terms-of-service.md

 ## Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [YOUR JURISDICTION], without regard to conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of Poland, without regard to conflict of law principles.

 ## Dispute Resolution